 If you're a regular traveler you might like to think about keeping your beauty bag ready to go anywhere, anytime.
 As long as you top up anything you need to when you return from each trip this will save you the hassle of trying to remember everything each time.
 It's all to easy to forget just one invaluable thing, particularly if you're in a hurry.
 So here's my list for the ready to go beauty bag.

-Firstly there’s the makeup/cosmetic/beauty bag itself, and to me nothing beats one you just unfold and hang in your bathroom.
+Firstly there’s the makeup/cosmetic/beauty bag itself, and to me nothing beats one you just unfold and hang in your bathroom, hotel bathroom or anywhere else.
 You never need to take everything out, although you can, of course, and it makes overnight or short stay stops a breeze.

 Tweezers, nail files, mini scissors, clippers and mini pots of nail polish and top coat are perfect to put in the top compartment of your hanging beauty bag and stay there, ready for use wherever you are.

 Having a full makeup set ready for travel may seem like an extravagance, but just wait until you have to leave in a hurry.
-I find when I buy products to travel with that aren’t as good as those I’m leaving at home I’m always itching to take more products with me, so it’s good to have a happy medium and look for all in one products that don’t cost the earth but are really great to use.
+I find when I buy products to travel with that aren’t as good as those I’m leaving at home I’m always itching to take more products with me and/or end up shopping while away.
+It’s good to have a happy medium and look for all in one and double/duty products that don’t cost the earth but are really great to use.

 Invest in a foundation/concealer duo and/or pack some of those duplicates you may already have lurking in your makeup drawer, ready for the off.